Jumio/mobile-cordova/demo/README.md

 ```
 ### Android-specific

-Navigate to `platforms/android/build.gradle` and replace the generated buildscript with the following.
+Navigate to `platforms/android/build.gradle` and replace the generated buildscript with the following:

 ```
 buildscript {